-Recently, requests were approved from Gwinnett County haulers for changes to the solid waste program in unincorporated Gwinnett.
+Recently, Gwinnett County Government approved changes requested by waste haulers to the trash and recycling program in unincorporated Gwinnett.
 The biggest changes include updating the list of plastic materials accepted in curbside recycling and adding a recycling processing fee amounting to $9.84 per household in 2020 (and subject to change in future years).
-197,000 solid waste customers in the unincorporated parts of the county are affected by these changes, and some of the haulers have made similar requests to Gwinnett’s cities as well.
+Nearly 200,000 solid waste customers in the unincorporated parts of the county are affected by these changes, and some of the haulers have made (and received approval for) similar requests in Gwinnett’s cities as well.

 The changes came in the form of amendments to the solid waste hauler contracts and were approved at the Board of Commissioners work session on June 16, going into effect immediately.
 The haulers presented to county leaders about their need for the changes at an informal briefing on February 4 — see the presentation deck and minutes here.

 Why Were the Changes Needed?